LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/intentAndContextPolicies.md

 ### Using Policies in Conversations

 Once you have created some policies there are two ways of using the policies to route conversations:
-1. [Setup Maven in LivePerson](maven-ai-powered-routing-set-up-maven-in-liveperson.html) to send your conversations to the Maven bot.
-The Maven bot will evaluate all the policies and then route them to the optimal agent, skill, or bot
+1. [Setup Conversation Orchestrator in LivePerson](maven-ai-powered-routing-set-up-maven-in-liveperson.html) to send your conversations to the Conversation Orchestrator bot.
+The Conversation Orchestrator bot will evaluate all the policies and then route them to the optimal agent, skill, or bot
-2. [Use Maven with your bot](maven-ai-powered-routing-use-maven-with-your-bot.html) using the Recommendation API and Context Warehouse APIs.
+2. [Use Conversation Orchestrator with your bot](maven-ai-powered-routing-use-maven-with-your-bot.html) using the Recommendation API and Context Warehouse APIs.
 Your bot will handle branded greetings, intents, and other other attributes and then use Recommendation API to get the policy decision.